Herman Pfisterer

 Herman Pfisterer (April 1, 1866 – August 6, 1905) was a musician serving in the United States Army during the Spanish–American War who received the Medal of Honor for bravery.

 Biography

 Pfisterer was born April 1, 1866, in Brooklyn, New York and joined the army from New York City in January 1886.
 He was sent to the Spanish–American War with Company H, 21st U.S. Infantry as a musician where he received the Medal of Honor for assisting in the rescue of wounded while under heavy enemy fire.

-Pfisterer died on August 6, 1905, and is buried in Fort Vancouver Military Cemetery, Vancouver, Washington.
+Pfisterer died on August 6, 1905.

 In 1991 the Congressional Medal of Honor Society erected a monument in Washington State and presented it to the city of Vancouver, Washington that includes Herman Pfisterer's name as well as three other Medal of Honor recipients buried there.